 Complete the Required Paperwork

 Yes, hiring new employees does involve paperwork.
 Half the battle is knowing what forms you need to complete and what you need to do with them.
-Fortunately, it’s not difficult or complicated.
+Fortunately, it’s not complicated.

 - Verify Employee Eligibility